yafred/lichess-blind-mode/docs/_pages/tutorial.markdown

 * External links to official websites or results pages

 Below this is a **ranking table** showing the **current standings** of all players in the event, sorted by performance.
 This table is fully accessible and readable with screen readers.

+### 7.4.
+Touchscreen Support in Analysis and Puzzle views

+In addition to touchscreen gameplay, Lichess now extends the accessible chessboard experience to **analysis** and **puzzle** modes.
+This means you can review your past games, view broadcasts and  solve tactical puzzles using the same intuitive touchscreen gestures introduced for playing games.

+#### Enabling Touchscreen Support

+Touchscreen support for analysis and puzzles works automatically when two conditions are met:
+- You are using a touchscreen device (phone or tablet).
+- The **Page Layout** setting in your **Advanced Settings** is set to **"Board/Actions"** (i.e., board first, actions below).
+This setting is only available in the game view currently.
+If you set it correctly when playing a game or viewing any of your past games, it will be reflected automatically on puzzle and analysis views.

+> **Note:** The Page Layout setting is shared between all views.
+If you change it in the game view, it will also affect the others automatically.
+Also, this setting does not appear in the Broadcast interface, but it will be applied there based on your analysis page setting.

+Once the feature is enabled, you can:

+- **Explore the chessboard** by dragging your finger across the screen.
+Your screen reader will announce each square and the piece on it.
+- **Select and move pieces** using the same double‑tap gesture as in gameplay:
+  - Double‑tap a square containing a piece to select it.
+  - Double‑tap a valid destination square to make the move.
+- **Navigate move history**by selecting the on‑screen buttons:
+  - A row of buttons is added below the board, giving you quick access to **previous/next move**, **flip board**, **get engine evaluation**, and **view best move**.
+  - These buttons are fully labeled for screen readers and can be activated with a double‑tap.
+- **Get real‑time feedback** in puzzles: when you make a move, the interface will immediately tell you whether it was correct or not, and allow you to proceed to the next puzzle.

+This feature bridges a critical gap in the blind‑accessible chess ecosystem.
+Previously, you could play games on a touchscreen but then had to switch to a keyboard or desktop to review your games or solve puzzles.
+Now, the entire Lichess experience—playing, analyzing, and training—is accessible on the go, using only your phone or tablet and your screen reader.

 ## 8. Studies